University of Granada, Spain | Published: 17 March, 2017

 one person, standing alone, against the convention of her times, must, if she applies herself, learn wisdom, fortitude and knowledge, and provide the vital link between the generations which must lead to the ennoblement of all womankind.
 (29)

 “Parasites” is narrated in the third person and tells the story of a young, successful Irish woman writer who emigrates to “the other and more powerful island” (45) to escape from boredom and an abusive father.
 The unnamed protagonist experiences freedom and sexual liberation, dispelling romantic relationships.
-Eventually, she falls in love with a dead-beat poet who wants to sponge her off.
+Eventually, she falls in love with a layabout poet; a freeloader who mistreats her.
 The protagonist becomes obsessed with him and his work, and stops writing.
-When she starts to feel abused by him, she calls him a parasite and the relationship breaks up.
+When the abuse begins, she calls him a parasite and the relationship breaks up.
 After the breakup the female protagonist goes back to writing.
-The story explores powerful themes such as racism, toxic relationships and independence.
+The story explores powerful themes such as racism, toxic relationships and women’s struggle for economical and emotional independence.

 All the stories in A Life of Her Own deliver a powerful message.
 Nevertheless, “The Vain Woman” is, perhaps, the most controversial of all.
 It fiercely criticises the conditions suffered by women not so much as part of the rural economy, but in their roles as unhappy wives and mothers.